Careers

 AAFP Delegate

-Joseph W Gravel Jr., MD, FAAFP is Professor and Chair of the Department of Family and Community Medicine at the Medical College of Wisconsin in Milwaukee.
-A graduate of Tufts University School of Medicine in Boston, he served as a residency program director for 20 years.
-He is a Past President of the Association of Family Medicine Residency Directors (AFMRD), the Family Medicine Education Consortium (FMEC), and the Massachusetts Academy of Family Physicians.
-He most recently served on the STFM and STFM Foundation Board of Directors, Chair of the Academic Family Medicine Advocacy Committee (AFMAC), and Treasurer and Credentials Committee Chair for the American Board of Family Medicine (ABFM) Board of Directors.
-He currently is a member of the Accreditation Council for Graduate Medical Education’s (ACGME) Residency Review Committee for Family Medicine.
-He is a past recipient of the STFM Advocate Award.
+Dr. Joseph Gravel is Professor and Chair of Family and Community Medicine at the Medical College of Wisconsin in Milwaukee.
+He served as a residency program director for 20 years.
+He is a Past President of the Society of Teachers of Family Medicine (STFM), the Association of Family Medicine Residency Directors (AFMRD), the Family Medicine Education Consortium (FMEC), and the Massachusetts Academy of Family Physicians.
+He has also served on the ACGME Review Committee for Family Medicine, as Chair of the Academic Family Medicine Advocacy Committee, as Treasurer of the ABFM Board of Directors and the STFM Foundation Board of Trustees, and as a Technical Advisor for the HRSA THCGME program.

 AAFP Alternate Delegate